AHA Health Care Transformation Fellowship

 Tuition for the Health Care Transformation Fellowship is $19,500 per organization.
 Discounts may be available for small organizations.
 Please contact email@example.com for more information.

-Tuition covers one individual (the fellow) from each organization.
+Tuition covers one individual from each organization.
 The fellow may bring up to three colleagues to each of the learning retreats.

 - All program materials for learning retreats and webinars

-- Registration for the 2014 AHA/Health Forum Leadership Summit (San Diego, CA)
+- Registration for the 2015 AHA/Health Forum Leadership Summit (San Francisco)

-- Registration for the 2015 Association for Community Health Improvement National Conference (Dallas, TX)
+- Registration for the 2016 Association for Community Health Improvement National Conference (Baltimore)

 - Breakfast, lunch and one dinner during fellowship learning retreats